dulvui/simondalvai.org/src/content/blog/debian-sway-v1/index.md

 ### Screen sharing
 This was the main reason, I still kept KDE on my system, since it **didn't work** out of the box with Sway.
-But then I decided to bite the bullet and finally fixed, it thanks to this guide on [Reddit](https://www.reddit.com/r/swaywm/comments/l4e55v/guide_how_to_screenshare_from_chromiumfirefox/).
+But then I decided to bite the bullet and finally fixed it thanks to this guide on [Reddit](https://www.reddit.com/r/swaywm/comments/l4e55v/guide_how_to_screenshare_from_chromiumfirefox/)
 This was the final hurdle I had to pass, before switching fully to Sway.
 To get it working, simply install the following programs.
 ```bash